How Do You Use the Neti Pot?

 There aren't any official medical guidelines, but Neti pots usually come with an insert that explains how to use them.
 You might also want to ask your family doctor or an ear, nose, and throat specialist to talk you through the process so you can get comfortable with the Neti pot before trying it on your own.

-Typically, to use the Neti pot or other nasal irrigation device you would mix about 16 ounces (1 pint) of lukewarm water with 1 teaspoon of salt.
+Typically, to use the Neti pot or other nasal irrigation device you would mix about 16 ounces (1 pint) of lukewarm water (distilled, sterile, or previously boiled) with 1 teaspoon of salt.
 Some people add 1/2 teaspoon of baking soda to buffer the solution and make it gentler on the nose, but there isn't any real proof that this improves the experience.
-Use distilled, sterile, or previously boiled water to make up the irrigation solution.
+Be sure to use distilled, sterile, or previously boiled water to make up the irrigation solution.

 Once you've filled the Neti pot, tilt your head over the sink at about a 45-degree angle.
 Place the spout into your top nostril, and gently pour the saline solution into that nostril.